 - Pour sugar-free chocolate chips into a medium-sized bowl and set aside.

 - Warm heavy cream until bubbles form on the rim of the pan.
 Do not boil.
 Add the black food dye to the heavy cream and stir to combine.

 - Pour the warm cream over the chocolate chips and let sit for 4-5 minutes.
 The cream will melt the chocolate perfectly during this time.

-- Stir the ganache until dark and shiny, if the chocolate isn't quite the right colour you can add more food dye at this stage.
+- Stir the ganache until dark and shiny, if the chocolate isn't quite the right color you can add more food dye at this stage.

 - Allow the ganache to cool for 5 more minutes before pouring over the donuts.

-- Melt the white chocolate chips and add them to a piping bag.
-You do not need a tip for this, you can snip off the end of the piping bag, and that works just fine.
+- Melt the white chocolate chips and add them to a piping bag. ( do not use a microwave - see notes below) You do not need a tip for this, you can snip off the end of the piping bag, and that works just fine.
 Start at the outside rim and draw a spiral all the way to the center of the donut.

 - Using a toothpick or skewer, draw lines from the center of the donut out to the rim.
 This will create a spiderweb pattern.

 - In this recipe Xanthan gum is optional.
 The donuts turn out fine without it but the final texture is MUCH better if you include it.